Our rating(3.8/5)

 We have thoroughly researched and analysed Paymentsense’s card machines and the company as a wider service to establish scores for all rating categories.

-Paymentsense has a standard selection of traditional card machines for most uses.
-Their advertised models include three Ingenico card machines: one for a fixed countertop (Ingenico iCT250), a portable (Ingenico iWL250) and mobile model (Ingenico Move 3500).
+Their advertised models are three Ingenico card machines: one for a fixed countertop (Ingenico iCT250), a portable (Ingenico iWL250) and mobile (Ingenico Move 3500) model.
+The designs are all a bit old, but arguably more ergonomic with their push-buttons compared with touchscreen terminals like Dojo Go.

 Mobile card machine